-- The need for the wheelsets in each truck to align themselves radially on a curve, and adjust to the greater distance travelled by the outer wheels - The transfer of unbalanced centrifugal forces to the track - The yaw of the truck relative to the vehicle body
+- the need for the wheel sets in each truck to align themselves radially on a curve, and adjust to the greater distance travelled by the outer wheels; - the transfer of unbalanced centrifugal forces to the track; and - the yaw of the truck relative to the vehicle body.

-While negotiating a curve, wheelsets align themselves approximately radially, with individual axles in the truck yawing relative to the truck frame, as shown in Figure 2.2a.
-The yaw of wheelsets against the restraint of the primary yaw suspension creates longitudinal and lateral forces at the wheel-rail interface.
-Lateral forces from unbalanced centrifugal forces, and the yaw torque exerted on the truck frame through the truck to carbody yaw restraint (Figure 2.2b) are superimposed on the wheelset yaw forces.
-In response, the truck attains an internal balance where the lateral and longitudinal forces on each wheelset and the truck frame are in equilibrium.
-Curving performance is satisfactory only when wheel-rail interface forces are within acceptable limits, as described in section 2.1 above.
-Generally, a soft primary yaw suspension reduces curving forces, but tends to degrade stability, as described in section 2.2.3.3 below.
+While negotiating a curve, wheel sets align themselves approximately radially, with individual axles in the truck yawing relative to the truck frame, as shown in Figure 2.2a.
+The yaw of wheel sets against the restraint of the primary yaw suspension creates longitudinal and lateral forces at the wheel-rail interface.
+Lateral forces from unbalanced centrifugal forces, and the yaw torque exerted on the truck frame through the truck to car body yaw restraint (Figure 2.2b) are superimposed on the wheel set yaw forces.
+In response, the truck attains an internal balance where the lateral and longitudinal forces on each wheel set and the truck frame are in equilibrium.
+Curving performance is satisfactory only when wheel-rail interface forces are within acceptable limits, as described in Section 2.1.
+Generally, a soft primary yaw suspension reduces curving forces, but tends to degrade stability, as described in Section 2.2.3.3 below.